 In 2017, ALCO, together with its Filipino joint venture partner, acquired an approximately 6,000-sqm property within the Arca South development in Taguig City where ALCO expects the demand for office space to grow exponentially resulting from the property's direct access to major thoroughfares C-5 and Skyway, the presence of the proposed Taguig Integrated Transport Exchange inside Arca South, and the roll-out of the Metro Manila Subway which will have one of its stations inside Arca South itself.
 The property has been developed into Savya Financial Center, a two-tower commercial development designed and built with leading-edge sustainable building features.
-It has achieved LEED Gold pre-certification.
-It is on-track to achieve BERDE 4-Star and EDGE Zero Carbon certifications.
+It has achieved LEED Gold precertification, WELL pre-certification and EDGE Advanced Preliminary Certifications.